Today I want talk about one of my favourite topic:Wordpress and in particular WordPress themes!

 In this post I want to assist you in making the right choice and choose the best theme for you.
 Because..
-Let’s be honest.
+Let’s face it.
 There’s so much choice out there!

-Even me sometimes, I find overwhelmed by the vastly amount of themes around that it becomes difficult.
+Even me sometimes, I find overwhelmed by the amount of themes around that it becomes difficult.

-But there are some things to consider when buying a WordPress Theme.
+But there are some things you have to consider when buying a WordPress Theme.